pixee/docs/docs/installing.md

 ## Pixee Enterprise Server

-Pixee can be deployed on-premises for organizations that require additional security or compliance measures.
-To learn more about Pixee on-premises solutions, please [contact us](https://pixee.ai/demo-landing-page).
+Pixee offers self-hosted options for organizations that require additional security or compliance measures.
+To learn more about Pixee self-hosted solutions, please [contact us](https://pixee.ai/demo-landing-page).

 Also [contact us](https://pixee.ai/demo-landing-page) if you want to partner as early customers for other SCMs, including GitLab, Bitbucket, or Azure DevOps.